scotmoor/azure-quickstart-templates/azure-spinnaker/README.md

     ```
     If you have more than one subscription, you will be asked to verify which subscription to use after logging in.

-    After completing the login process, the script will create the necessary application and Active Directory service principal in your subscription to enable Spinnaker to communicte to your Azure subscription, as well as, to start Spinnaker
+    After completing the login process, the script will create the necessary application and Active Directory service principal in your subscription to enable Spinnaker to communicte to your Azure subscription.
+It will also launch the various Spinnaker services

     NOTE: At various points, the script will pause and you will be prompted to manually continue the script by pressing 'Enter'.
 Or, you may press Ctl-C to abort the script.